GoogleChromeLabs/tooling.report/tests/output-module-formats/subtests/custom-browser/index.md

 importance: 1
 ---

-Can the build tool output a bundle in a custom browser-compatible format?
+Can the build tool output a bundle in a custom browser-compatible format that supports lazy loading and code splitting?